 This project is currently in the reference design stage.
 During this time, we are conducting various technical and environmental studies and consulting with landowners and other key stakeholders to finalise plans for this project.

-Draft EIS now on public display
+Draft EIS public display

 Building new dual gauge track, a 1.1km tunnel, 27 new bridges and up to four crossing loops

 The Calvert to Kagaru section follows the protected Southern Freight Rail Corridor (SFRC) which links the West Moreton line near Calvert to the interstate rail line near Kagaru, north of Beaudesert.